 Your license must cover vMotion across long distances.

-You must place the traffic related to virtual machine files transfer to the destination host on the provisioning TCP/IP stack.
+You must place the traffic related to transfer of virtual machine files to the destination host on the provisioning TCP/IP stack.
 See Place Traffic for Cold Migration, Cloning, and Snapshots on the Provisioning TCP/IP Stack.